IBM/integrity-enforcer/shield/README.md

 # Create namespace
 $ kubectl create ns k8s-manifest-sigstore

-# Build & push an image of the integrity shield server into a registry
+# Build & push an image of the integrity shield api into a registry
 $ make build IMG=<YOUR_IMAGE_NAME>

-# Deploy the integrity shield server
+# Deploy the integrity shield api
 $ make deploy IMG=<YOUR_IMAGE_NAME>

-# Deploy a configmap for the integrity shield server
+# Deploy a configmap for the integrity shield api
 $ kubectl create -f resource/request-handler-config.yaml
 ```